TeaWhyDee/mpv-video-splice/README.md

+This is a fork of mpv-video-splice with an ability to edit online videos from platforms that youtube-dl (or yt-dlp) support and other improvements and features.

-# mpv-video-splice
+# mpv-yt-splice
-An mpv player script that helps you create a video out of cuts made in the current playing video.
+An mpv player script that allows you create a video out of cuts made in the current playing video (local or online).

 **Requires: ffmpeg**
+**Requires: yt-dlp or youtube-dl** (optional)

 ## Description
-This script provides the hability to create video slices by grabbing two timestamps, which generate a slice from timestamp A to timestamp B, e.g.:
+This script provides the ability to create video slices by grabbing two timestamps, which generate a slice from timestamp A to timestamp B, e.g.:

-	-> Slice 1: 00:10:34.25 -> 00:15:00.00;
+	-> 1: 00:10:34.25 -> 00:15:00.00
-	-> Slice 2: 00:23:00.84 -> 00:24:10.00;
+	-> 2: 00:23:00.84 -> 00:24:10.00
 	...
-	-> Slice n: 01:44:22.47 -> 01:56:00.00;
+	-> n: 01:44:22.47 -> in progress..

 Then, all the slices from 1 to n are joined together, creating a new video.

-**The output file will appear at the directory that the mpv command was ran.**
+**The output file will appear at the directory that the mpv command was ran or at the directory specified in output_location option.**

+If **re-encoding** is enabled, the video will be encoded.
+Only applies to local files.
+By default, the script copies the video codec (do_encode == "no") which makes cutting near instant but imprecise, because the cut has to start at a keyframe.
+Toggling re-encoding slows down the compilation process but allows for frame-perfect cuts.

+If **uploading** is enabled, the video will be saved and uploaded to the configured destination and the link to the uploaded video copied to clipboard.

 **Note:** This script prevents the mpv player from closing when the video ends, so that the slices don't get lost.
 Keep this in mind if there's the option